The Prophet and the Nun

 The men brought four candles, each on its own identical golden pedestal, and placed them on the desk between Alex and the class.
 The same four unextinguishable candles she had enchanted when she was still a pupil herself.
 They had seen as many kids come and go as she had.

-Sweat ran down his forehead, and his blond hair stuck to his skin.
-His desert boots, brown trousers, and a wide green shirt over a striped sweater made him look like something between a hipster and a soldier.
+Sweat ran down his forehead and his blond hair stuck to his skin.
+His desert boots, brown trousers, and a wide green jacket over a striped T-shirt made him look like something between a hipster and a soldier.